 Getting Your Law Firm’s Website Indexed By Google

 You can get your law firm’s website (or a new web page you’ve added to your website) indexed in a few simple steps.
+Knowing these practices and other strategies for SEO for personal injury law firms and other law practices is key to keeping audience exposure high.
 Note that to be able to submit your law firm’s website to Google to be indexed, you’ll have to have already been verified as your website’s owner through Google Search Console.

 How to Submit an Entire Website to Google for Indexing

 To submit your website as a whole to Google to be indexed, you’ll have to submit your sitemap.
 A sitemap is a file that lists all of the individual web pages that are included in one website.
 It’s usually an XML file and it can be accessed by adding either “/sitemap_index.xml” or “/sitemap.xml” to the end of your website’s url (e.g., XYZWEBSITE.com/sitemap_index.xml) or by adding “/robots.txt” to the end of your website’s url (e.g., mywebsite.com/robots.txt).

 Once you have your website’s sitemap, you can submit it to Google Search Console, which you can do by going to ‘Index’ and selecting ‘sitemaps.’
 Then, copy and paste your sitemap url and submit it.
 If you have multiple sitemaps to submit, you can repeat this process until all of them have been submitted.

 How to Submit an Individual Webpage to Google for Indexing